maalikhassan/SharedReadingOnline/README.md

 # Shared Reading Tool

 ## Overview
-The Shared Reading Tool is a web application designed to facilitate synchronized reading sessions.
-It allows users to upload a PDF, navigate through its pages, and share notes in real-time.
+The Shared Reading Tool is a web application designed to facilitate synchronized reading sessions between two readers.
+It allows users to upload a PDF, navigate through its pages, and share notes together in real-time .
 The tool is optimized for both desktop and mobile devices, ensuring a seamless experience across different platforms.

 ## Features
-- **PDF Upload and Viewing**: Users can upload a PDF file and view it directly within the application.
+- **PDF Upload and Viewing**: Users can upload a PDF file and view it directly within the application.(both users should have the same pdf to sync between pages).
-- **Page Navigation**: Users can navigate through the PDF pages using next and previous buttons.
+- **Page Navigation**: Users can navigate through the PDF pages using next and previous buttons or arrow buttons on keyboard.
 - **Progress Bar**: A visual progress bar shows the user's current position in the PDF.
-- **Notes Section**: A dedicated section for users to take and share notes.
+- **Notes Section**: A dedicated section for users to take and share notes also serves as a chat box to communicate
-- **Zoom Controls (Mobile Only)**: Users on mobile devices can zoom in and out of the PDF for better readability.
+- **Zoom Controls (Mobile Only)**: Users on mobile devices can zoom in and out of the PDF for better readability, recommended viewing through desktop mode for the best view though.
 - **Real-Time Sync**: Page turns and notes are synchronized in real-time between users.
 - **WebSocket Integration**: Ensures seamless real-time communication for synchronization.